 3. Repayment term

 The repayment term of borrowed money determines the amount of time that a borrower has to complete their payments before it defaults.
-Some situations will suit a shorter repayment term.
+Some situations will suit a short term loan Singapore.
 For example, if you intend to use the cash in a fluctuating market or operational expenditures.

 Meanwhile, a longer repayment term is better if you cannot pay up fast enough.